Graco Inc. (GGG) To Go Ex-Dividend on April 17th

-Graco Inc. (NYSE:GGG) announced a quarterly dividend on Friday, February 14th, Zacks reports.
-Investors of record on Monday, April 20th will be given a dividend of 0.175 per share by the industrial products company on Wednesday, May 6th.
-This represents a $0.70 annualized dividend and a yield of 1.50%.
-The ex-dividend date of this dividend is Friday, April 17th.
+Graco Inc. (NYSE:GGG) declared a quarterly dividend on Friday, February 14th, Zacks reports.
+Investors of record on Monday, April 20th will be paid a dividend of 0.175 per share by the industrial products company on Wednesday, May 6th.
+This represents a $0.70 annualized dividend and a yield of 1.51%.
+The ex-dividend date is Friday, April 17th.

-Graco has raised its dividend by an average of 13.4% per year over the last three years and has increased its dividend annually for the last 15 consecutive years.
-Graco has a dividend payout ratio of 38.0% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Graco to earn $1.85 per share next year, which means the company should continue to be able to cover its $0.70 annual dividend with an expected future payout ratio of 37.8%.
+Graco has increased its dividend by an average of 13.4% annually over the last three years and has increased its dividend every year for the last 15 years.
+Graco has a payout ratio of 38.0% indicating that its dividend is sufficiently covered by earnings.
+Equities research analysts expect Graco to earn $1.85 per share next year, which means the company should continue to be able to cover its $0.70 annual dividend with an expected future payout ratio of 37.8%.

-Several research firms have recently commented on GGG.
-Royal Bank of Canada reiterated a “hold” rating and issued a $47.00 price objective on shares of Graco in a report on Wednesday, April 1st.
-Zacks Investment Research upgraded Graco from a “sell” rating to a “buy” rating and set a $55.00 target price for the company in a research note on Tuesday, December 24th.
-Robert W. Baird upped their target price on Graco from $54.00 to $57.00 and gave the stock a “neutral” rating in a report on Wednesday, January 29th.
-ValuEngine upgraded Graco from a “sell” rating to a “hold” rating in a research report on Thursday, April 2nd.
-Finally, DA Davidson boosted their target price on shares of Graco from $43.00 to $50.00 and gave the company a “neutral” rating in a research note on Tuesday, January 28th.
-Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus target price of $52.25.

-In other news, Director William J. Carroll sold 18,000 shares of Graco stock in a transaction that occurred on Tuesday, February 18th.
-The shares were sold at an average price of $56.11, for a total transaction of $1,009,980.00.
-Following the sale, the director now owns 67,984 shares in the company, valued at $3,814,582.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Peter J. O’shea sold 45,000 shares of the company’s stock in a transaction that occurred on Thursday, January 30th.
-The stock was sold at an average price of $54.53, for a total value of $2,453,850.00.
-Following the sale, the insider now directly owns 70,232 shares of the company’s stock, valued at approximately $3,829,750.96.
+In other Graco news, insider Peter J. O’shea sold 45,000 shares of the firm’s stock in a transaction dated Thursday, January 30th.
+The stock was sold at an average price of $54.53, for a total transaction of $2,453,850.00.
+Following the sale, the insider now owns 70,232 shares in the company, valued at $3,829,750.96.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Mark D. Eberlein sold 14,000 shares of the stock in a transaction that occurred on Tuesday, February 18th.
+The shares were sold at an average price of $56.05, for a total value of $784,700.00.
+Following the completion of the sale, the insider now directly owns 18,262 shares of the company’s stock, valued at $1,023,585.10.
 The disclosure for this sale can be found here.
-Insiders have sold 286,937 shares of company stock worth $15,757,879 over the last 90 days.
-4.12% of the stock is currently owned by company insiders.
+Insiders have sold a total of 286,937 shares of company stock valued at $15,757,879 in the last three months.
+Insiders own 4.12% of the company’s stock.

+Several equities research analysts recently commented on the company.
+Zacks Investment Research raised Graco from a “sell” rating to a “buy” rating and set a $55.00 price target for the company in a report on Tuesday, December 24th.
+DA Davidson increased their target price on shares of Graco from $43.00 to $50.00 and gave the stock a “neutral” rating in a research report on Tuesday, January 28th.
+Royal Bank of Canada reissued a “hold” rating and set a $47.00 price objective on shares of Graco in a research report on Wednesday, April 1st.
+ValuEngine upgraded shares of Graco from a “sell” rating to a “hold” rating in a research note on Thursday, April 2nd.
+Finally, Robert W. Baird raised their target price on shares of Graco from $54.00 to $57.00 and gave the stock a “neutral” rating in a report on Wednesday, January 29th.
+Five research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
+Graco presently has a consensus rating of “Hold” and a consensus target price of $52.25.

 Graco, Inc is a manufacturing company, which designs, manufactures and markets systems and equipment used to move, measure, control, dispense and spray fluid and powder materials.
 It operates through the following segments: Industrial, Contractor and Process.
 The Industrial segment includes the Applied Fluid Technologies division, Industrial Products division and Process division.